 Born in the East End, Harry’s Cockney wit lightens the sometimes too serious world of the Premier League; he is one of the most popular characters in British football.
 Playing for West Ham Harry played a right-winger before starting a managerial career with Bournemouth in 1983.

-He has a deep knowledge of football tactics.
-His after-dinner speeches are full of amazing stories from his 45 years in the game, and he pulls no punches in question-and-answer sessions.
+With his deep knowledge of football tactics, Harry's after-dinner speeches are full of amazing stories from his 45 years in the game, and he pulls no punches in question-and-answer sessions.

 Gyles Brandreth is a writer, broadcaster, former MP and Lord Commissioner of the Treasury, now Chancellor of the University of Chester and one of Britain's most sought-after award ceremony hosts and after-dinner speakers.
 A veteran of QI and Have I Got News For You, a reporter on The One Show and a regular on Just a Minute, his many books include The Oscar Wilde Murder Mysteries and the No 1 best-seller: The 7 Secrets of Happiness.